cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **Other options / filters**

-Can be set up on individual monitored queries.
+Customers can set up Brand Protection Alerts on individual monitored queries.
 For more details, refer to [Brand Protection Alerts](/security-center/brand-protection/#brand-protection-alerts).

 **Included with**